Student rights in U.S. higher education: State level rights

 In addition to the United States Constitution granting Freedom of Expression Rights to public school students, some state constitutions afford greater rights to public school students than those granted by the United States Constitution.
 For example, Massachusetts General Laws Chapter 71, sec.
-82 grants broader rights to public secondary school schools regarding Rights of Students to Freedom of Expression.
+82 grants broader rights to public secondary schools regarding Rights of Students to Freedom of Expression.

 In Massachusetts, for instance, k-12 students are entitled to freedom of expression through speech, symbols, writing, publishing and peaceful assembly on school grounds.
 The Public secondary school legislation entitled "right of students to freedom of expression; limitations; definitions" says students have: "The right of students to freedom of expression in the public schools of the commonwealth shall not be abridged, provided that such right shall not cause any disruption or disorder within the school.
 Freedom of expression shall include without limitation, the rights and responsibilities of students, collectively and individually, (a) to express their views through speech and symbols, (b) to write, publish and disseminate their views, (c) to assemble peaceably on school property for the purpose of expressing their opinions.
 Any assembly planned by students during regularly scheduled school hours shall be held only at a time and place approved in advance by the school principal or his designee."
 The result is students in the public secondary schools in Massachusetts are only held to the “Tinker” standard regarding Freedom of Expression.